Amazonian Kichwas: Language

 Most speakers of Amazonian Kichwa are now bilingual in Spanish.
 There are also some groups amongst the Amazonian Kichwa who speak Shuar or Wao Terero.

 Among themselves, the Amazonian Kichwa differentiate from one another by using the names of towns or a regional part of a river in which their communities live, for example Napu Runa (Kichwa from Napo Province) or Pastaza Runa (Kichwas from Pastaza Province).
 For dialectal variation on the municipality level, subgroups of Kichwa include the Panos (Pano Runa), Tenas, Archidonas (Archiruna), Talags, and Shandias.

 The earliest Kichwa manuscripts were written in the 17th century in an effort to produce a written form of the language.
-Hernando de Alcocer, a Jesuit priest, gave the first grammatical description of Kichwa in his book Breve Declaracion del Arte y Vocabulario de la Lengua del Ynga Conforme al Estilo de la Provincia de Quito.
+Hernando de Alcocer, a Jesuit priest, gave the first grammatical description of Kichwa in his book Breve Declaracion del Arte y Vocabulario de la Lengua del Ynga Conforme al Estilo de la Provincia de Quito (Short explanation of the grammar and vocabulary of the Inca language according to the style of the province of Quito).
 The prefecto, or religious regional governor's main mission was to evangelize the Kichwa living near the Amazon River.
 It is also known as a peripheral Quechuan dialect in contrast to the central Quechua spoken in Peru.
-[Spanish one]The use of Quechua as a lingua franca was the result of Spanish conquest that linked different groups of indigenous people from Peru, Bolivia, Ecuador, and Bolivia and classified the language as one.
+[Spanish one]The use of Quechua as a lingua franca was the result of Spanish conquest that linked different groups of indigenous people from Peru, Bolivia, and Ecuador and classified the language as one.
 Linguists believe that Amazonian Kichwas did not derive from the "central" Quechua from the Peruvian Incas.

 There are several features which are noted in Amazonian dialects such as ideophones.
 These words, often left out of traditional dictionaries, allow understanding of worldviews in context of Amazonian life.
 Ideophones are important parts of storytelling in a language and expressing runa views on animacy and the world around them.
 Ideophones, similar to other sound-symbolic linguistic features, give voices to animals within stories.
 Ideophones evoke sounds, smells, or other sensations.

 History

 The original inhabitants, or ancestors of the Kichwa are believed to be the Quijos.
 They were found by the Incas in the 1400s and rivalries quickly started when the Incas demanded resources such as cinnamon, gold, and fur.
 By the 1500s most of Ecuador was part of the Inca empire.
 The Spanish conquered Quito, the modern capital of Ecuador in the sierra region in 1533 after the decline of the Incan army following the execution of Atahualpa.
-Shortly after the conquest, Francisco Pizzaro sent his brother, Gonzalo Pizzaro on several expeditions to explore land to the east Tahuantinsuyo.
+Shortly after the conquest, Francisco Pizarro sent his brother, Gonzalo Pizarro on several expeditions to explore land to the east Tahuantinsuyo.
 They were motivated by the Dorado and Canela myth, which was the belief that the east was rich in gold and cinnamon, an exotic spice for the Spaniards.
-After reaching Quito, Gonzalo Pizzaro and many of his explorers fell ill and returned to the West.
+After reaching Quito, Gonzalo Pizarro and many of his explorers fell ill and returned to the West.
 Francisco de Orellana, the second in command, continued toward the Napo River and discovered the Amazon River where the ancestors of the Kichwas lived.